Don’t fear COVID-19. Fear the unlived life.

 Over the Hill and Picking Up Speed

 Whether it’s building your own home, raising children, finding love, or climbing Mt.
-Kilamanjaro, the point of living is to enjoy the journey.
-As humans, we must find pleasure in each day or we will slowly go numb, dwindling away our short time on planet earth.
+Kilimanjaro, the point of living is to enjoy the journey.
+As humans, we must find pleasure in each day or we will slowly go numb, dwindling away our short time on planet Earth.

-One of the few benefits of living through the horrors of COVID is that many people came to the realization that they’re not immoral.
+One of the few benefits of living through the horrors of COVID is that many people realize that they’re not immoral.
 Breaking news: we’re all going to die.

 Turning 40 and reaching the whimsical ‘top of the hill,’ often triggers thoughts of immortality and the inevitable midlife crisis.
 Why it takes so many of us to reach this milestone before we question our lives is disheartening.